ARM-software/arm-trusted-firmware/docs/getting_started/porting-guide.rst

 source files in ``plat/arm/common/``.
 This is done so that there are no dependencies between platforms maintained by different people/companies.
-If you want to use any of the functionality present in ``plat/arm`` files, please create a pull request that moves the code to ``plat/common`` so that it can be discussed.
+If you want to use any of the functionality present in ``plat/arm`` files, please propose a patch that moves the code to ``plat/common`` so that it can be discussed.

 Common modifications